eslint/eslint/docs/src/rules/no-eval.md

 ### allowIndirect

-This rule has an option to allow indirect calls to `eval`.
+This rule has an option to allow ["indirect eval"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval#direct_and_indirect_eval).
 Indirect calls to `eval` are less dangerous than direct calls to `eval` because they cannot dynamically change the scope.
 Because of this, they also will not negatively impact performance to the degree of direct `eval`.

 ```js